Spanish debt yields rise as recession fear grows

 More reforms were to come, including a cleanup of the treasured public health and education sectors, De Guindos said, dismissing day-by-day readings of the risk premium as an inaccurate measure of confidence in Spain.

-Italian Prime Minister Mario Monti made concessions to the country's biggest labor union and centre-left party on Wednesday, agreeing to soften a planned labor market reform that made it easier for companies to fire employees.
+In Milan, Italian Prime Minister Mario Monti called for swift passage of proposed labour reforms making it easier for companies to fire employees after what officials called a positive meeting with leaders of the two main political parties.

-Labour Minister Elsa Fornero said the amended proposal would allow a judge to order the reinstatement of workers fired in the clear absence of business reasons.
-Monti said the changed package, agreed with the main political parties, would be sent to parliament on Wednesday.

-Italy's 10-year bond spread over benchmark German bunds has begun to widen again as Monti ran into trade union and political resistance to his reform drive.
+Italy's 10-year bond spread over benchmark German bunds has begun to widen again as Monti has run into trade union and political resistance to his reform drive.

 Spain has completed 47 percent of its debt issuance plans for the year in a little over three months.
 Its heavy sales in the first quarter of the year could well prove significant if bond sales continue to sour.